nbkwiat/surfs_up/README.md

 ![December stats](https://user-images.githubusercontent.com/109539205/194896007-f9359ecf-1f16-4edc-93cb-67bebfadd9a2.png)

-  -The average temperature in June is 74 compared to 71 degrees.
+  - The average temperature in June is 74 compared to 71 degrees.
 This isnt too big of a difference to affect customer sales.
-  -The minimum temperature was 51 degrees in december which I think would be too cold for ice cream and surfing however, this could just be due to a rainy day.
+  - The minimum temperature was 51 degrees in december which I think would be too cold for ice cream and surfing however, this could just be due to a rainy day.
-  -Roughly half of the time the temperatures for both months hover in the low 70s.
+  - Roughly half of the time the temperatures for both months hover in the low 70s.
 This is adequate surfing weather and in my opinion still a reasonable temperature to be eating ice cream.